-The Authority originates uninsured loans as part of certain of its business loan programs (the "Uninsured Business Loans"), including the CHFA Direct Loan Program, the Non-Profit Real Estate Loan Program, the U.S. Small Business Administration ("SBA") 504 Program, the CHFA Rural Loan Program, the RENEW Program and the Business and Industry Loan I ("B&I I") Program, described below.
-These Uninsured Business Loans must meet certain economic development or job creation/retention objectives under the Act and are made to small and moderate-size Colorado businesses to provide long-term, fixed rate financing for real estate and equipment.
-The Uninsured Business Loans are secured by a first lien on the assets financed, are made in amounts up to ninety percent of the lesser of cost or appraised value of the collateral, are fully-amortizing over terms of up to twenty years for real estate loans and seven years for equipment, and generally require guarantees from principals of the business having a twenty percent or greater ownership interest.
+Business Finance Programs.
+The Authority originates uninsured loans as part of certain of its business loan programs, including the CHFA Direct Loan Program, the Non-Profit Real Estate Loan Program, the U.S. Small Business Administration ("SBA") 504 Program, the CHFA Rural Loan Program, the RENEW Program and the Business and Industry Loan I ("B&I I") Program, described below.
+These uninsured business loans must meet certain economic development or job creation/retention objectives under the Act and are made to small and moderate-size Colorado businesses to provide long-term, fixed rate financing for real estate and equipment.
+The uninsured business loans are secured by a first lien on the assets financed, are made in amounts up to ninety percent of the lesser of cost or appraised value of the collateral, are fully-amortizing over terms of up to twenty years for real estate loans and seven years for equipment, and generally require guarantees from principals of the business having a twenty percent or greater ownership interest.
 A guaranty is also required from the operating company if different from the Borrower.